 Down here is the main social space of the house where you'll find a projector, dedicated media computer, Xbox 360, Wii, PS2, and a bunch of other entertaining electronics.
-This area is eternally exempt from study conditions.
-More likely than not, you'll find someone playing Final Fantasy or DDR or watching a movie on our projector.
+This area is soundproof, so feel free to get loud!
+More likely than not, you'll find someone playing Rockband or DDR or watching a movie on our projector.
 We also have an impressive stereo system.
 This space is lined with amazing murals painted by various pledge classes.
-Turn off the lights and look around; you'll see various glow-in-the-dark curiosities.
+Turn off the lights and look around; you'll see various glow-in-the-dark paintings.

 You'll find our laundry room in the corner.
 We've got a washer and dryer, along with a big box of free laundry detergent.
 Anyone who lives here gets to use these free of charge.
 There are also two tool rooms down here, filled with all the supplies and power tools we need to keep our house in good repair.

 What, no beer?
-It's true-- Epsilon Theta is a socially dry house.
+It's true-- ET is a socially dry house.
 This means that we don't serve alcohol at our parties... nor do we have a beer fridge.

-Hutch; this room holds 2-3 peopleMost of the house's personal rooms can be found here on the second floor.
-Every member of the house is assigned a personal room, complete with a desk, dresser, wardrobe, and high speed internet connection.
-Most of the rooms are either doubles or triples in capacity, but a few singles and quads can also exist, depending on how many people are living at the house.
+Hutch; this room holds 2 peopleMost of the house's personal rooms can be found here on the second floor.
+Every member of the house has a personal room, complete with a desk, dresser, wardrobe, and high speed internet connection.
+Most of the rooms are either doubles or triples in capacity, but there are some singles too.

 Every room has its own unique shape and configuration.
 Some are long and narrow, others are big and sociable.
 Often, the name of the room will reflect its shape or geographical location in the house.
 Big Back is usually the most social room, as it is quite large and located at the back of the house immediately atop the staircase.